danilodelucio/DL_Blender_B2B/README.md

 # DL_FileOutput_for_Blender
-This free addon creates a File Output node and sets the AOV names automatically.
+This free addon creates a File Output node inside Blender and sets the AOV names automatically.

 <h1>File Output</h1>